Abayomiokojie/social-media-management/README.md

 # SocialPro Management

-SocialPro Management is a professional social media suite built with Next.js and Tailwind CSS.
-It provides a modern interface for managing social media accounts, scheduling posts, and analyzing engagement.
+SocialPro Management is a social media suite built with Next.js and Tailwind CSS.
+It provides a modern user interface for managing social media accounts, scheduling posts, and analyzing engagement.

 ## Features